Generic Suboxone

 Suboxone’s History

 Suboxone proved to be more effective for opioid addiction treatment, when compared to other opioid treatments like methadone.
 But many consumers disliked its high cost, since only one manufacturer (Reckitt Benckiser) held its exclusive distribution.
 In 2009, the rights expired.
-In an attempt to fight for the rights, Reckitt appealed to FDA and said that allowing other companies to produce Suboxone pills would place risks on children, as they could easily get hold of the drugs and swallow them.
+In an attempt to fight for the rights, Reckitt appealed to FDA and said that allowing other companies to produce Suboxone for pain would place risks on children, as they could easily get hold of the drugs and swallow them.
 Reckitt volunteered to stop selling the pills and then created the sublingual film, assuring the FDA that this new form was safer.
 Their fight for exclusive production of Suboxone revolved around one fact: sales.
 Reckitt himself stated that allowing other companies to sell generics would’ve cost the company up to 80% of its income from Suboxone.

-Either way, this fight paved way for new manufacturers to produce the generic version of the drug.
-In the first quarter of 2013, Buprenorphine is a partial agonist, meaning that it mimics some of the pain relief of stronger opioids.
+1. Buprenorphine is a partial agonist, meaning that it mimics some of the pain relief of stronger opioids.
 However, it tricks your brain into thinking that its cravings have been fully satisfied.
 The “partial” action supplies the receptors with opioids without eliciting unwanted, dangerous effects (like euphoria and respiratory depression).
 It also sticks long with the brain receptors until such a time that a “ceiling effect” is formed with the continued use.
-No matter how many pills or films the patient will take, he/she will not be euphoric and therefore will not develop addiction.
+No matter how many pills or films the patient will take, he/she will not be euphoric and therefore will not develop an addiction.

-• Suboxone Precautions
+Suboxone Precautions

 Suboxone’s Side Effects